BardisRenos/Chest-X-Ray-Images-Pneumonia/README.md

     # We can Define the new model
     model = Model(inputs=vgg_model.input, outputs=output)

-    # We stop the layers to be trained
-    for layer in model.layers:
-        layer.trainable = False

     # We choose the parameters of the model in order to train.
     model.compile(optimizer='Adam', loss='categorical_crossentropy', metrics=['accuracy'])